rust-lang/book/second-edition/src/ch11-03-test-organization.md

 ```

 Note that the `mod common;` declaration is the same as the module declarations
-we demonstrated in Listing 7-4.
+we demonstrated in [Listing 7-4][Listing-7-4].
 Then in the test function, we can call the
 `common::setup()` function.

 #### Integration Tests for Binary Crates